Amqui: Federal and provincial

 Provincially, Amqui is represented by Pascal Bérubé in the Matane-Matapédia electoral district.

-Federally, the city is represented by Kristina Michaud in the Avignon—La Mitis—Matane—Matapédia electoral district.
+Federally, the city is represented by Maxime Blanchette-Joncas in the Rimouski—La Matapédia electoral district.

 Infrastructure

-The two-storey Amqui railway station built in 1904, is served by Via Rail's Ocean, and Montreal – Gaspé trains.
+The two-storey Amqui railway station built in 1904, is served by Via Rail's Ocean, and Montreal – Gaspé trains (to 2013 when the latter service was suspended).
 Both trains share the same rail line between Montréal and Matapédia.
-It is protected by the federal government under the Heritage Railway Stations Protection Act since 1988.
+The building was heritage-designated by the Canadian government under the Heritage Railway Stations Protection Act in 1988.

 The station is representative of the boom at the turn of the century, and the associated expansion of the railways in general, the Intercolonial Railway of Canada (IRC) in particular.
 Amqui depended on the railway to transport their agricultural products and finished parts made of wood.
 Subsequently, Amqui became an important stop on the train's route from Montréal to Halifax, and from Montréal to Gaspé.

 The design of the station Amqui is unusual for a station of the IRC.
-It is distinguished by its two-stage design, housing the housing of the station master and his family.
+It is distinguished by its two-storey design, housing the station master and his family on the top floor.